TRUSTED BY OVER 82,000 GROWING BUMPS

 • Improved mental health

-• Reduce risk of gestational diabetes and high blood pressure
+• Reduce the risk of gestational diabetes and high blood pressure

 • Can help reduce your labour time and improve your delivery.